sluongng/git-care/README.md

 - **Repacking multiple packfiles**: Too many packfiles could lead to slow git operations when finding an objects.
 We incrementally repack multiple packfiles into a bigger one in the background and then remove the old packfiles.
 This reduce the number of packfile in a repository thus making git a lot faster.

+- **Refresh untracked cache**: Git status relies on untracked cache to keep user up-to-date on the repository status.
+Keeping this fresh should make `git status` faster and more accurate

+- **Fsmonitor Watchman hook**: If you have watchman installed, **git-care** will detect and install the fsmonitor hook that Microsoft folks has contributed upstream.
+This will help `git status` work a lot faster in bigger repository.

 ## Why not MSFT Scalar

 - Scalar does not support Linux-based OS (only MacOS + Window for now).

 - Multi-pack-index repack operations in this script was slightly altered to achieve a more consistent result.

 ## What is missing in git-care

 - No support for GVFS

 - No support for sparse-checkout and partial-clone (though this could be used together with a partial-clone repo)

 ## Caveats